tschudin/tinyssb/doc/documentation.md

 ## Log Packet Types

-Specified in the field "TYP", a log entry can have a special format for the PAYLOAD field.
-We will describe the 7 types that are described as of this version of TinySSB
+A log entry has a 48 Bytes payload, which content must comply to the specification of its type (given by the field "TYP").
+We will describe the 7 types that are described as of this version of TinySSB.

 ### Type 0: Plain Text